crosstheages/public-data/patch-notes-blast.md

 This version will be available on Epic Games Store, a link will be send by mail to all whitelisted accounts after the maintenance.

-### Fixes
-- Play
-  - Fixed a visual issue with card borders not displaying correctly.
-  - Mulligan phase can take some time to activate and allow card selection.

 ### Changes
 - Play
   - Field cards no longer require power to be played.
 Their behavior remains unchanged: they still increase the power of all allied cards of the same element for the duration of a single turn.
   - From the second turn onward, the amount of power gained per turn has been increased to +500, while the first turn for each player remains at +0.
 This adjustment applies during the second week of the Closed Playtest 2.
   - Players can now activate multiple levels of a Blast in the same turn if they have enough power available.
 It is now possible to use level 1, 2, and 3 Blasts during a single turn if the required power is met, but the level usage limitations remain unchanged.

-### Known issues
+### Fixes
-- All sounds have been disabled until Closed Playtest 2.
+- Play
+  - Fixed a visual issue with card borders not displaying correctly.
+  - Mulligan phase can take some time to activate and allow card selection.

 ## 0.24.13268 Patch